 Aeronautical communication plays a critical role in the civil aviation ecosystem as it forms the backbone of all CNS applications.
-Therefore, the regional vision concludes that aeronautical communication is expected to move from voice communications toward data driven communication that allows automated systems to communicate with each other without human intervention to improve Collaborative Decision Making (CDM) within the civil aviation communication together with the SWIM infrastructure will in future converge to ATN/IPS and run over an aviation dedicated VPN to improve security.
+Therefore, the regional vision concludes that aeronautical communication is expected to move from voice communications toward data driven communication that allows automated systems to communicate with each other without human intervention to improve Collaborative Decision Making (CDM) within the civil aviation community and move the industry closer to performance-based operations.
+It is envisaged that voice communication together with the SWIM infrastructure will in future converge to ATN/IPS and run over an aviation dedicated VPN to improve security.